corpix/express-errors/readme.md

 Currently this options are available:

   * `lastRoute` - if false `express-errors` will not maintain last app.use route(NotFound error)
+  * `plain` - if app.settings['view engine'] is undefined OR this option is presented res.send instead of res.render will be used

 #### Defining an error
 Yeah, you can.
 Use .define method: